Baptist Health (Jacksonville): Wolfson Children's Hospital

 Located next to Baptist Medical Center Jacksonville in Downtown Jacksonville is the 281-bed Wolfson Children's Hospital.
 The hospital has a long-time partnership with the adjacent Nemours Children's Health specialty care clinic, and is the main pediatric training site of the University of Florida College of Medicine-Jacksonville.
 It also provides training for physicians in the Jacksonville campus of the Mayo Clinic Alix School of Medicine.

-In 1946 Morris David Wolfson (father of Louis Wolfson) made a $500,000 donation to create a children's healthcare facility in Jacksonville.
-He was inspired to create the foundation following the death of a grandchild.
+In 1946, Louis Wolfson's family foundation donated $500,000 to create Wolfson Children’s Hospital.
 The facility opened in 1955 as a wing in the Baptist Memorial Hospital with 50 beds.
 In 1971, Baptist Memorial established the Neonatal Intensive Care Unit within the Wolfson Memorial Children's Hospital.
 That was followed a year later by the opening of the Pediatric Intensive Care Unit.
 Baptist Medical Center paid tribute to one of its chief benefactors, the Wolfson Family Foundation, by renaming Jacksonville Wolfson Children's Hospital as Wolfson Children's Hospital in 1992.
 The $45 million, 180-bed hospital opened on November 13, 1993.

 Wolfson Children's Hospital was named the only state-designated Pediatric Trauma Referral Center in Northeast Florida, the Florida Department of Health announced on July 2, 2018.

+In February 2022, the hospital opened the 7-story, 225,000-square-foot Borowy Family Children’s Critical Care Tower and Baptist Jacksonville Entry Building.